vjustov/vjustov.github.io/_posts/2014-02-02-the-quest-for-a-sane-ruby-environment-on-windows-x64.md

 * Use Vagrant for sharing your development env with other devs.

 -----------------------
-Before we start with anything, i must say that i encourage this setup if you are planning on toying with ruby on the long run. if you only wanna try rails to see if it fits your needs then you can make do with just the rails installer.
+Before we start with anything, I must say that I encourage this setup if you are planning on toying with ruby on the long run. if you only wanna try rails to see if it fits your needs then you can make do with just the rails installer.
 It is strongly recomended that your user does not contain any spaces in its username.
 For those of you still using XP you have two options: one is setting a `%PIK_HOME%` to a folder without spaces, that folder will become the place were pik will download and install all gems and rubiesand the other one is to create a symbolic link to the `C:/document and settings/{{USER}}` folder and use that to \"mask\" the spaces.
 **UPDATE:** If you ever plan on debugging gems (and you eventually will.). you must set a `%BUNDLE_EDITOR%` to the path of your editor of choice in order to use `>bundle open`.

 If you are like me, you probably went the \"[RubyInstaller](http://rubyinstaller.org/) (or [RailsInstaller](http://rubyinstaller.org/) for that matter.) way\", which works marvelously and i wouldnt recommend any other way.
 Luis Lavena and the crew at OneClick have done a marvelous job into making ruby to run as smoothly as posible with Win32 (But this is another topic.).